grenn24/News-Aggregator-with-chrome-extension-/README.md

 1. **Home Route '/'**

-Creates a list of different news categories, and fetches a unique list of news articles from the news api, grouping them based on category\
+Creates a list of different news categories, and fetches a unique list of news articles from the news api, grouping them based on category.\
-A separate request is made for latest_news list under 'general' category\
+A separate request is made for latest_news list under 'general' category.\
-The list of news articles are transferred over to the home.html template as arguments
+The list of news articles are transferred over to the home.html template as arguments.

 2. **News Route '/News/[topic]'**

-Fetches a list of news articles belonging to a specific topic, either specified by user or listed under navigation pane\
+Fetches a list of news articles belonging to a specific topic, either specified by user or listed under navigation pane.\
-News topic parameter and article list are passed down to the news.html template as arguments
+News topic parameter and article list are passed down to the news.html template as arguments.

 ## HTML Code
 Uses flexbox design to achieve the desired card layout, etc. single-columns & columns of three respectively.\